LeaderPortfolio

 Early Life

 Paul-Heinz Wesjohann was born on May 25, 1943, in Rechterfeld, Germany.
-He comes from a family with a strong agricultural background.
-His father, Paul Wesjohann, established a small agricultural trading business and hatchery in 1932.
-This early exposure to the poultry industry laid the foundation for Paul-Heinz Wesjohann's future endeavors.
+He grew up in a family with deep roots in agriculture.
+His father, Paul Wesjohann, established an agricultural trade business and hatchery in 1932, laying the groundwork for the future PHW Group.
+From a young age, Paul-Heinz was immersed in the family business.

 Rise to Success